FEATURED ONLINE MBA PROGRAMS

 Business school students who earn specialized degrees in banking security often have their eyes set on jobs with some of the state’s leading banks, such as Citibank.
 Because of the state’s low business costs, Citibank moved its credit-card operations to Sioux Falls in the early 1980’s.
 As of 2014, Citibank employed 3,000 people in the state and held $2.5 trillion in bank assets, which officially made it South Dakota’s largest employer.

 The fastest-growing companies in South Dakota in terms of revenue are small businesses.
-Between 2010 and 2013, these advertising and financial companies were among the fastest-growing, and had 25 and 71 employees, respectively:
+As of 2016, these companies were among the fastest-growing according to Inc.com.
+Each had fewer than 100 employees:

-Although most South Dakota businesses are small, business professionals make some of the top salaries in the state, according to the US Department of Labor’s Bureau of Labor Statistics.
+Although most South Dakota businesses are small, business professionals make some of the highest wages in the state, according to the US Department of Labor’s Bureau of Labor Statistics.

 South Dakota’s top businesses—like Citibank, Sanford Health, and Tyson Foods—look to hire expert business professionals who have refined their skills through business school.
-Such in-demand expertise often merits a six-figure salary.
+Such in-demand expertise often merits a six-figure income.

-In 2014, the US Department of Labor’s Bureau of Labor Statistics published the average salary ranges (from median to 90th percentile) for South Dakota’s top business occupations, which included:
+In 2014, the US Department of Labor’s Bureau of Labor Statistics published the average income ranges (from median to 90th percentile) for South Dakota’s top business occupations, which included:

 - Chief Executives - $179,330 - $182,540